 Still, I find the rhetoric of faculty who argue that the job of grad students is to be students hilarious; at the University of Arizona, grad students in English taught the same number of classes for the same number of hours as full-time faculty.
 Grad students, like medical residents, are workers, regardless of what else they’re called.

 It’s also worth contemplating alternatives to academia, which has lots of barriers to entry, formal credentials, and unspoken rules.
 Marginal product of labor for academics is hard to measure. by contrast, technology employment works well in part because there are close to zero barriers to entry.
 Someone who wants to learn to code can type “Learn to code” in Google and start.
 Unions will make the existing barriers to academia higher, and will leave it less like the healthier parts of the economy.

 Academics are not exempt from the law of supply and demand, and it turns out that tenured academics are savvy marketers, singing a song of the life of the mind to the unwary who throw themselves onto the shore of a barren island.
 Supposedly smart people seem to be doing a lot of not-so-smart things.

-By the way, I also like teaching as an adjunct because the jobs are plentiful, the hours are flexible, and the work is quite different from what I usually do.
-On a dollars-per-hour basis the pay is much worse, but the work itself is sometimes gratifying, and one gets the usual and much-discussed pleasures of teaching (the joy of young minds, etc.).
-It seems like the online conversation around adjuncts is dominated by people who teach at five different schools and have neither time nor money.
+I personally like teaching as an adjunct because the jobs are plentiful, the hours are flexible, and the work is quite different from what I usually do.
+On a dollars-per-hour basis the pay is much worse than grant writing, but the work itself is sometimes gratifying, and one gets the usual and much-discussed pleasures of teaching (the joy of young minds, etc.).
+The online conversation around adjuncts is dominated by people who teach at five different schools and have neither time nor money.
 Like any job it is not perfect.
 I do it for the same reason everyone, everywhere, works any job: it beats the alternatives.